Our board

 Director

-Hamza has held several appointments in a range of senior management roles and advisory committees at state and national level.
+Hamza Vayani joined the Board in 2022 and has held several appointments in a range of senior management roles and advisory committees at state and national level.
 He has a demonstrated track record as a strong advocate for culturally responsive, clinically safe and accessible healthcare and disability services with a particular focus on people from culturally and linguistically diverse communities.
 He is passionate about making health and social care systems integrated, accessible and easier to navigate.

-Hamza is not afraid of asking the difficult questions when it comes to maintaining confidence in delivery of accessible and clinically safe delivery of health and human services.
-He believes public policy and service delivery should be about choice and control for people accessing the services they need in a way that is empowering, inclusive of lived experience perspectives and evidence based.
+Hamza is not afraid of asking the difficult questions when it comes to maintaining confidence in the accessible and clinically safe delivery of health and human services.
+He believes public policy and service delivery should be about choice and control for people accessing the services they need in a way that is empowering, inclusive of lived experience perspectives and based in evidence.